-- Excisional surgery involves a surgeon removing the tumor and some predetermined amount of surrounding healthy skin to be sure all cancer has been removed.
+This surgery involves removing the tumor and some surrounding healthy skin to be sure all cancer has been removed.

 Can skin cancer be prevented?

 In most cases, skin cancer can be prevented.
 The best way to protect yourself is to avoid too much sunlight and sunburns.
-Ultraviolet (UV) rays from the sun damage the skin, and over time lead to skin cancer.
+Ultraviolet (UV) rays from the sun damage your skin, and over time this may lead to skin cancer.

-Here are ways to protect yourself from skin cancer:
+Ways to protect yourself from skin cancer include: